reddeew/capstone-project/README.md

 Steps:
 ========

-1)Test the  code using linting
+1)Using lint test the code

-2)Create an Docker image for this  Application
+2)create docker image

 3)Upload the Docker image into  Docker Hub

 4)Create Kubernetes cluster in AWS

-5)Create loadbalancer and web hosts for  high availability
+5)Create loadbalancer and web hosts for HA

 6)Deploy container